Lithuania PM talks up 2015 euro goal

 An ambitious plan would be to enter the euro zone at the same time as Latvia, in 2014, Butkevicius said, but that would depend on inflation falling further so 2015 was more likely.

-With opinion polls showing most voters in Lithuania's northern neighbor oppose joining the shared currency the year after next, the government there has launched a campaign to persuade them to change their mind.
+With opinion polls showing most voters in Lithuania's northern neighbour oppose joining the shared currency the year after next, the government there has launched a campaign to persuade them to change their mind.

 To adopt the euro, a country has to meet economic targets on debt, budget deficits, inflation and long-term interest rates.